-This makes opals very unique and opal engagement rings are becoming increasingly popular amongst people looking for a different and original engagement ring a little different to the standard diamond engagement ring.
+This makes opals very unique and opal engagement rings are becoming increasingly popular amongst people looking for a different and original engagement ring a little different to the standard diamond ring.
 Opals, unlike diamonds, are genuinely rare – as fast as opals are mined, they are sold.
-Diamonds are in fact very common, yet prices are kept high by vast stockpiling and strict supply control by monopolistic forces.
+Diamonds are in fact very common, yet prices are kept high by vast stockpiling and strict supply control.

-Unlike diamonds however (which are incredibly hard), opals are a relatively soft gemstone.
-Opals rank at about 5 or 6 on Mohs scale of mineral hardness, whereas diamonds rank at 10.
-To put this into perspective, opals are about the same hardness as glass.
+Unlike diamonds however (which are incredibly hard 10/10 on the Mohs scale), opals are a relatively soft gemstone.
+Opals rank at a 6 on Mohs scale of mineral hardness.
+To put this into perspective, opals are just a little harder than glass.
 This is the most important thing to be aware of when considering an opal for an engagement ring.
 It is possible by mistreating an opal or treating it roughly, to damage or break the stone.
 This does not mean opals will break at the drop of a hat, it just means you need to treat them carefully to ensure you enjoy your opal for a lifetime!

 When our customers tell us they are looking for an opal engagement ring, we always ensure they are aware of this factor before they start their search.
 There are a number of ways you can ensure the maximum security and durability of your opal, and you should consult the advice of experts before going ahead and buying an opal ring.

 Opals Down Under has made hundreds of customised opal rings, and we’ve got engagement rings down to a fine art.
 Here are our tips to help you get the best out of your opal ring: